On-Demand: Polyvagal Interventions to Reshape the Nervous System: Moving from Theory to Practice - 12 CEUs

-- Apply several “BASIC” exercises to help your clients reshape their systems and rewrite their stories by observing Deb in a live demonstration and then practicing with one another in breakout rooms.
+- Apply several “BASIC” exercises to help your clients reshape their systems and rewrite their stories by observing Deb in live demonstrations.

 - Create homework (or “home-play” as Deb refers to it) for clients between sessions to help them reshape their autonomic patterns and develop a rhythm of regulation.

 - Utilize personal progress trackers to assess client progress.